-Modelling was undertaken by Scott Hughes based upon the tendered data and quantification available with ongoing liaison with UKGBC to ensure alignment with their framework definition.
+Modelling was undertaken by Ridge based upon the tendered data and quantification available with ongoing liaison with UKGBC to ensure alignment with their framework definition.

 Meetings were held with key members of the supply chain including Kingspan and CA Group to review their environmental product data and explore initiatives that are in place to review embodied carbon.

-In December 2019, Scott Hughes issued their report with regards to the Biggleswade project.
+In December 2019, Ridge issued their report with regards to the Biggleswade project.
 It was apparent that a significant and disproportionate tonnage of embodied carbon sat within the concrete ground floor slabs and service yards, contributing just below 40% of the embodied carbon.